 For example, several Japanese holidays fall on consecutive days and are combined into what is known as “Golden and Silver Weeks.”
 These holidays fall in April/May and September respectively.
-Of particular note, Japan’s Golden Week will increase to 10 days in 2019 due to a recently designated May 1 holiday marking the day the new Emperor ascends the throne in 2020.
+Of particular note, Japan’s Golden Week will increase to 10 days in 2019 due to a recently designated May 1 holiday marking the day the new Emperor ascends the throne.

 Seven legal festivals in China are recognized by its federal government each year; these festivals usually give workers 3 week days off.
 Many take advantage of this time to travel.
 Chinese festivals include New Year's Day, Chinese New Year (Spring Festival), Qingming Festival, May Day, Dragon Boat Festival, Mid-Autumn Festival and National Day.